iotron/filament-bug-reproduction/README.md

 **Reproduction Steps:**
 1. Create an Artist record
 2. Add an item to the `gallery` Repeater field
-3. Upload an image in the FileUpload component
+3. Upload an image using the SpatieMediaLibraryFileUpload component
 4. Save the record
 5. Reload/edit the record
 6. **Expected:** Form loads with the uploaded image displayed